The-Hybrid-Atelier/siloseam/characterization/README.md

  In order to replecate our designs you can use the *_fab.svg file and *_mold.stl.
 There is no need to modify and recreate the molds from *_design.svg file.

  You can print the mold and use the separaor layer in *_fab.svg file to print the separator as well.
- For more information related to separator material and process please click here (ADD the Link).
+ For more information related to separator material and process please click here (ADD LINK)).
  On these experiments we used vynal as our main separator material.

  After you have the mold 3d printed and have your separator ready, you can begin the bladder fabrication process.
- To learn more about step by step bladder fabrication pricess please click here (ADD the Li).
+ To learn more about step by step bladder fabrication pricess please click here (ADD LINK).

  However, if you are interested to design your own experiment from scrath or modify one of the existing *_design.svg files from our process, you can drag and drop your svg file in the Siloseam app and generate the mold and separator for your design.